thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

   return a distinguishable JSON payload so the client can react to *this* 401 rather than any 401.
 - Keep per-competition data out of per-round endpoints and vice versa.
 Put a property at the level it logically belongs to.
+- Don't silently drop parts of a payload.
+If a request carries fields the endpoint won't apply, choose deliberately between rejecting it with a 4XX and documenting that the field is ignored.
+  Answering `200 OK` to a change you didn't make is the one option that isn't on the table.
 - Design for concurrency.
 At a large competition, requests interleave — prefer transactional payloads ("advance competitor #123, and verify they're still the eligible one") over stateful booleans ("advance the next one").